Restore. Protect. Smile.

 With Dental Crowns

 A dental crown is a protective cover placed over a damaged or weakened tooth.
-It restores the tooth’s shape, supports everyday function, and blends with your natural smile.
+It restores the tooth’s shape, supports everyday function, and is designed to blend with nearby teeth.
 Crowns are often used for cracked, worn, or heavily filled teeth.
-At Eversmile Dental, we use digital scanning and custom design to create comfortable, long-lasting results for every patient.
+At Eversmile Dental, we use digital scanning and custom design to create comfortable, durable restorations with appropriate care.
+Outcomes vary depending on individual needs.

 When Do You Need a